kabilanvennila/gity/README.md

 ## [Demo application ]https://reactgity.netlify.app/

-Just after cloning run npm install and modify the Gitapi key with yours since the public api has some limit
+Just after cloning run `npm install` and modify the Git-Api key with yours since the public api has some limit

 then